The Most Common Felony Crimes in Colorado

 Will a Misdemeanor Traffic Conviction Affect My Job Search?

 Yes.
-Since misdemeanor convictions, including traffic offenses, typically appear on employment background checks, they may negatively impact job applications, especially if driving is required as part of your job duties.
+Since misdemeanor convictions, including traffic offenses, may appear on employment background checks, they may negatively impact job applications, especially if driving is required as part of your job duties.

 Resources:

 • Model Traffic Code for Colorado.
-Colorado Department of Transportation, link.
+Colorado Department of Transportation.

 What Are the Penalties for Multiple Domestic Violence Convictions?